python/devguide/devcycle.rst

 +----------------------+--------------------------------+-----------------+

-Certain actions (blocking spam accounts, inviting new users, adjusting organisation-level settings) can only `be performed`_ by owners of the Python organisation on GitHub.
-The ``@python/organization-owners`` team can be mentioned to request assistance from an organisation owner.
+Certain actions (blocking spam accounts, inviting new users, adjusting organization-level settings) can only `be performed`_ by owners of the Python organization on GitHub.
+The ``@python/organization-owners`` team can be mentioned to request assistance from an organization owner.

 .. _be performed: https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization#permissions-for-organization-roles